 It is assumed that {Si} are independently and identically distributed with mean 0 and variances sA2 and sB2, and {ijk} are independently distributed with mean 0 and variances eA2 and eB2. {Si} and {ijk} are assumed mutually independent.
 The estimate of sA2 and sB2 are usually used to explain the inter-subject variability while eA2 and eB2 are used to assess the intra-subject variability for Holter and standard ECG recording method, respectively.
 The above model is sometimes called the heterogeneous variance mixed model.

 Based on the above mixed model, the least square (LS) means of an ECG parameter for each ECG recording method, the differences between two methods together with 95% confidence interval was derived.
 In addition, inter-subject and intra-subject variability was estimated.
 The inter-subject correlation coefficient (ICC) from the heterogeneous mixed model was also calculated.
-The ICC is an index of the reliability of the measurement for ECG recording method: it can be reasoned that the larger the ICC, the more reliable the method.
+The ICC is an index of the reliability of the measurement for ECG recording method: it can be reasoned that the larger the ICC value, the more reliable the method.
 The mixed regression model was estimated using SAS PROC MIXED.

 RESULTS